 Wood vs. Metal: Which Is Best for Your Horse Barn?

 Ask a group of horse owners which they prefer for their horse barns and sheds and you’re likely to find strong opinions on both sides.
-Often cost is a big factor in choosing materials for a new pole barn structure, but in many cases the costs of materials and labor for wood or metal come out pretty even, leaving the indecisive farm owner stuck on the fence.
+Often cost is a big factor in choosing materials for a new post frame barn structure, but in many cases the costs of materials and labor for wood or metal come out pretty even, leaving the indecisive farm owner stuck on the fence.

 The following are some of the main considerations horse owners have to weigh when choosing between metal and wood.
 We’ve learned these over our 30+ years as a horse barn builder in the Mid Atlantic region.
 We’ll let you decide which scores higher in your book when it’s all said and done.

 Some people love the sound of rain thrumming on a metal barn; others find it distracting.
 On this one, we’re going to have to give the point to wood.
 Wood provides a quieter interior all around, which is a selling point for many people.

 While both steel and wood barns can be insulated, taken by themselves, wood barns and roofs provide greater insulation than metal.
 Wood will keep your barn a little cooler in the summer and warmer in the winter.
 Wood also breathes, which can help vent some of the humidity that naturally accumulates in a barn.
 For insulating properties, once again, we’re going to give a point to wood.
 So far, 2-zip.

 While some wood exteriors are made to weather without paint, the majority require periodic painting or staining to prevent rot and maintain their beauty.
 To some, this is a major point in metal’s favor.
 Metal buildings have been known to last 30 years and more without repainting.
 In addition, wood is prone to rot, animal and insect damage, and some horses can’t take their teeth off it.
 For ease of maintenance and weather resistance, metal is the clear winner.